-Pre Snapshot Script

-Optionally, specify the full path of a script to run before the scheduled snapshot occurs.
+Pre Snapshot Script Optionally, specify the full path of a script to run before the scheduled snapshot occurs.
 In a cluster environment, script files should be located on shared storage.
 For security purposes, ensure that script files are not accessible to any user with fewer privileges than the user account under whose context the scheduler service is running.
-Otherwise, a user with fewer privileges might change or replace the file that is launched by the scheduler service complete.
+Otherwise, a user with fewer privileges might change or replace the file that is launched by the scheduler service.

-Post Snapshot Script Optionally, specify the full path of a script to run after the snapshot is
+- Post SnapshotOptionally, specify the full path of a script to run after the snapshot isScriptcomplete. - Backup Type Select a backup type.

-Backup Type

-Select a backup type.